 What Is Empathetic Leadership?

 Empathetic leadership means approaching leadership with a seek-to-understand mindset and being aware of the unique feelings and thoughts of others as you lead.
+Enhancing this leadership approach can be achieved with employee engagement systems, which aide understanding employees' unique feelings and thoughts with surveys.

 In practice, this means not assuming you know everything that is going on, approaching problems of leadership with curiosity, and assuming positive intent until proven otherwise.